Alchemy: Core concepts

 Western alchemical theory corresponds to the worldview of late antiquity in which it was born.
 Concepts were imported from Neoplatonism and earlier Greek cosmology.
 As such, the classical elements appear in alchemical writings, as do the seven classical planets and the corresponding seven metals of antiquity.
 Similarly, the gods of the Roman pantheon who are associated with these luminaries are discussed in alchemical literature.
 The concepts of prima materia and anima mundi are central to the theory of the philosopher's stone.

 Magnum opus

-The Great Work of Alchemy is often described as a series of four stages represented by colors.
+The Great Work of Alchemy is often described as a series of four stages represented by colours.